xiaoyuxie-vico/PyDimension/pydimension/data_generation/README.md

 - For ndim>1: Need at least ndim coefficients

 ### Import errors
-- Make sure you're in the PyDimension2.0 directory or have installed the package
+- Make sure you're in the PyDimension directory or have installed the package
 - Check that all dependencies are installed: `pip install -r requirements.txt`

 ## Integration with Other Modules